All Episodes

 Glad you're with us.

-800 nine four one Sean, our number will get to your calls here in just a minute.
+We'll get to your calls here in just a minute.

-Every school in the country must have undercover, retired military, retired police, protecting our children.
+Every school in the country must have undercover retired military, retired police protecting our children.

-Hollywood stars are protected, they're rich, they can afford their own private security.
+They can afford their own private security.

-Uh the average person, they're on their own.
+The average person, they're on their own.

-And if we have politicians, I'm all in favor Of protecting them too.
+And if we have politicians, I'm all in favor of protecting them too.

 And that is just the right thing to do.